RealKareemAnees/API-Security-in-Action/Readme.md

 > also consider implementing a maximum idle time, so that the cookie becomes invalid
 > if it has not been used for three minutes or so.
 Many session cookie frameworks
 > implement these checks for you.
-> Persistent cookies can be useful during the login process as a “Remember Me”
+> Persistent cookies can be useful during the login process as a "Remember Me"
 > option to avoid the user having to type in their username manually, or even to automatically log the user in for low-risk operations.
 This should only be done if trust in
 > the device and the user can be established by other means, such as looking at the
 > location, time of day, and other attributes that are typical for that user.
 If anything